JavierZumer/fmod_unity_doppler/README.md

 # Enable Doppler for Unity and Fmod
-An example of how to get Doppler working on objects that move independently from the physics engine.
+This repo has an example of how to get Doppler working for kinematic objects that move independently from the physics engine.